 - When applicable, define specific vehicle travel routes and parking areas at field sites.
 Use fencing, cones, or other markings to define roads and parking. - When performing fieldwork requiring the blocking of traffic lanes (e.g., bridge inspection or general traffic control), follow applicable Traffic Control Plan (TCP, to be provided by project Compliance team), county and state encroachment permits, the Manual on Uniform Traffic Control Devices for Streets and Highways (American National Standard Institute (ANSI) D6.1) and local police requirements for barriers, cones, and flaggers.
-(CCR, Title 8, §1598 §1599). - Articles, tools, equipment, etc. placed in vehicles shall be stored as not to interfere with vision or the proper operation of the vehicle in any way.
+(CCR, Title 8, §1598 - §1599). - Articles, tools, equipment, etc. placed in vehicles shall be stored as not to interfere with vision or the proper operation of the vehicle in any way.
 This also includes preventing items from flying about or out of the vehicle during sudden stops, turning, etc. - Trucks or vehicles with obstructed rear-view mirrors must observe the following procedures when backing up: position an employee to act as a spotter at the rear of the vehicles, in the driver's line of sight, to ensure that the area behind the truck is clear.
 If no other employee is present, then the driver must step out of the vehicle and check the area behind the vehicle before backing up.
-As an added precaution, avoid backing up whenever possible. - No use of cell phone or communication device is allowed while operating vehicle. - Drivers should complete a 360° walk-around of the vehicle to visually inspect the condition of tires and look for possible obstructions or wildlife that may be in the path of travel.
+As an added precaution, avoid backing up whenever possible. - No use of cell phone is allowed while operating a vehicle or equipment.
+Contractor partners are prohibited from using hands-free phones, including Bluetooth® Devices (Smart Watch, etc.) or other wired earpieces while driving on PG&E Business.
+See Appendix V for more information. - Drivers should complete a 360° walk-around of the vehicle to visually inspect the condition of tires and look for possible obstructions or wildlife that may be in the path of travel.

-Vehicles may only travel on unpaved roadways or surfaces that have been approved within the applicable Environmental Release to Construction (ERTC); vehicle speed limit on unpaved roads is 10 miles per hour (MPH), unless posted otherwise, to limit generation of dust; measures, such as wetting of surfaces, will be employed to prevent dust generation by vehicular traffic or other dustgenerating work activities.
+- Drivers of vehicles 10,001 lbs.
+GVWR and greater must always use wheel chock blocks in addition to setting the appropriate parking system to secure the vehicle.
+For single-axle vehicles 10,001 lbs.
+GVWR and greater, a minimum of two-wheel chocks are required.
+(PG&E Safety Advisory - Wheel Chock Requirements, 2023) - Vehicles may only travel on unpaved roadways or surfaces that have been approved within the applicable Environmental Release to Construction (ERTC); vehicle speed limit on unpaved roads is 10 miles per hour (MPH), unless posted otherwise, to limit generation of dust; measures, such as wetting of surfaces, will be employed to prevent dust generation by vehicular traffic or other dustgenerating work activities.
 (MMRP, Table 1, 2018).